idoqo/fct/README.md

 ## Limitations
 - `kubectl` keeps timing out for me when using the provided cluster, so I haven't been able to test the controller against it yet.
-- I'm not sure about the correct OS name for nodes running Flatcar Container Linux hence, controller assumes that nodes running Flatcar Container Linux has "linux" as the operating system name.
-This causes it to label all nodes in a minikube (or kind) cluster.
+- I'm not sure about the correct OS name for nodes running Flatcar Container Linux hence, controller checks if the operating system name contains the string "flatcar".
-Updating it to the correct name should be trivial (by updating the value of `container.FlatcarOSName`), and would be done once I'm able to access a node running Flatcar.
+Updating it to the correct name should be trivial (by updating the value of `container.FlatcarOSName`) and checking for equality.
+This would be done once I'm able to access a node running Flatcar.

 ## Checks
 The controller works against:
 - a fake cluster (using the unit tests in `pkg/controller/controller_test.go`)
-- local cluster running on minikube.
-- local cluster running on kind.
 ## Resources
 - https://github.com/kubernetes-sigs/controller-runtime
 - https://github.com/kubernetes/sample-controller/